LionRoar/Head-First-Design-Patterns-PHP/README.md

 > The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

-* Iterator provide a standard way to traverse through a group of Objects.
+* Iterator provide a standard way *common interface* to traverse through a group of Objects *aggregate*.

-### checkout iterator branch
+* Iterator allows access to an aggregate's elements without exposing its internal structure.

-for iterator code
+### checkout iterator branch for iterator implementation

 ```bash